punktDe/vagrant-workshop/filesharing.md

 Unfortunately it is not well supported for FreeBSD guests.
 While it initially seems to work, it's prone to crash the VM.

-To disable it us this incantation:
+To disable it use this incantation:

 ```ruby
   config.vm.synced_folder '.', '/vagrant', id: 'vagrant-root', disabled: true